StreetScienceCommunity/DNAnalyzer/docs/deployment.md

     python app.py
 ```

-## Part2: Instructions for deploying the project on the complete new Linux server
+## Part2: Instructions for deploying the project on a complete new Linux server
 ### Firstly you should have access to the server using tools like ssh
 ### Setting up the environment
 update the system applications